coder8080/codestart_main/README.md

 -   Vue starts a live update server instead of creating production build
 -   Microservices, written with express.js use real-time update by nodemon
--   Database port (27017) forwarded to a host
+-   Database port (27017) forwarded to a host (it is turned off in productions mode in security considerations)

 To start site in the development mode, use this command: